Johnkecops/Study-Case-of-Bioinformatics-Algorithm/README.md

 Three of its components are declared stand-ins for methods it cannot run offline, as set out above.
 Guide rankings, compound rankings and genome scores produced here are teaching illustrations.
-They are not fit for experimental prioritisation without substituting the real models named in the upgrade table, and even then computational output remains hypothesis-generating and requires experimental validation.
+They are not fit for experimental prioritisations without substituting the real models named in the upgrade table, and even then computational output remains hypothesis-generating and requires experimental validation.